NigelOToole/pixel-borders/README.md

 [Live demo](http://nigelotoole.github.io/pixel-borders/)

-## A SASS mixin to add pixelated borders to HTML elements, which can be customized for different sizes, colour coding,inset borders.
+## A SASS mixin to add pixelated borders to HTML elements, which can be customized for different sizes, styles and colour coding.

 ## Installation